pebender/alexa-for-lg-webos-tv/docs.in/pages/design/bridge.md

 It is important to note that the authorization to use the service is the result of the user using the skill to configure the bridge's hostname.
 Therefore, the bridge can only trust that the login token came from the skill and that the skill believes the authorization is genuine.
 So, as part of the login token validation, the bridge

-- validates that it supports the login token specified service,
+- verifies that the service specified in the login token is supported by the bridge,
-- validates that the login token specified user email address is in a list of authorized users for the login token specified service
+- verifies with Amazon profile server that the skill token specified in the login token is valid and maps the skill token to the user's linked Amazon account identifier, and
+- verifies with the service that the user associated with the Amazon account identifier is authorized to use the service.

-If validation fails multiple times from the same address, the IP address of the skill is temporarily blocked.
+If validation fails multiple times from the same IP address, the IP address of the skill is temporarily blocked.

 #### Bridge Token Authorization